RePer-360: Releasing Perspective Priors for 360$^\circ$ Depth Estimation via Self-Modulation: Experiment

 \subsection{Comparison Analysis}

 \textbf{Quantitative Results.} As shown in Table~\ref{tab:quanti}, our method achieves SOTA performance on both Matterport3D~\cite{chang2017matterport3d} and Stanford2D3D~\cite{Armeni2017Joint2D} datasets.
-Notably, PanDA-L~\cite{cao2025panda} first undergoes large-scale semi-supervised multi-dataset pretraining on four panoramic datasets (Structured3D~\cite{Structured3D}, Deep360~\cite{li2022mode}, ZInD~\cite{cruz2021zillow}, and 360+x~\cite{chen2024360+}), totaling about 120K samples, and is then fine-tuned on in-domain data.
+Notably, PanDA-L~\cite{cao2025panda} first undergoes large-scale semi-supervised multi-dataset pretraining on four panoramic datasets (Structured3D~\cite{Zheng2019Structured3DAL}, Deep360~\cite{li2022mode}, ZInD~\cite{cruz2021zillow}, and 360+x~\cite{chen2024360+}), totaling about 120K samples, and is then fine-tuned on in-domain data.
 In contrast, our method surpasses it using only in-domain training data (1K for Stanford2D3D and 8K for Matterport3D), highlighting data efficiency.
 In a fair comparison with the non-pretrained PanDA-L, our advantages become more pronounced: improving Abs Rel by 12.3\% and RMSE by 17.3\% on Matterport3D, while achieving 34.2\% and 22.3\% improvements respectively on Stanford2D3D.
-The zero-shot generalization results in Table~\ref{tab:Complex} further validate our advantages under the same synthetic-data training regime (Structured3D and Deep360 only), with improvements of 42.3\% in Abs Rel and 14.0\% in RMSE on Stanford2D3D.
+The zero-shot generalization results in Table~\ref{tab:ZeroShot} further validate our advantages under the same synthetic-data training regime (Structured3D and Deep360 only), with improvements of 42.3\% in Abs Rel and 14.0\% in RMSE on Stanford2D3D.
 These results demonstrate cross-domain generalization and data efficiency.
+See the supplementary material for complexity analysis and comparison with ST$^2$360D.